-AIShelf manages AI workflows, rules, prompts, and skills for your team through GitHub-based registries.
+AIShelf manages AI skills, prompts, rules, and workflows for your team through GitHub-based registries.
 This guide covers installation, basic workflows, and advanced features.

 Installation & Setup